Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 ## Kava ERC20 to Ethereum Transfers

 Transferring from Kava to Ethereum follows a similar pattern.
-Of the following steps, only step 1 is implemented in the bridge module and the steps following are done in the relayer.
+Of the following steps, only step 1 is implemented in the bridge module and the subsequent steps are done by the relayer.

 1. Account calls `Burn(withdrawal Ethereum Address, amount)` on a Kava ERC20 contract.
 This burns the account tokens and emits a Burn event containing the